-Today this walled city of some 95,000 residents is a major stop on the route from Paris to the Mediterranean.
-In recent years, it has become known as a cultural center, thanks to its annual international performing-arts festivals and wealth of experimental theaters and art galleries.
+Today this walled city makes a perfect stop on the route from Paris to Mediterranean cities like Marseille, Cannes, and Nice.
+From Avignon’s cute train station you can be in the thick of the city in minutes.
+In recent years, the city has become known as a culinary and arts center, thanks to its annual international music festivals and wealth of experimental theaters and art galleries.
+It’s as pretty as a postcard.

 Things to Do